 Any marketing bod will tell you that the best way to suck in customers – and keep them – is to interact with them on a regular basis.
 Aside from their carelines, formula companies have other techniques aimed at keeping mothers coming back.

 In 2008 Hipp launched a blogging network encouraging mothers to blog on its site (right).
 They point out that their blogs are FREE.
-Yeah, and so are all the other non-formula-advertised blogging hosts (Blogger, Wordpress, Livejournal).
+Yeah, and so are all the other non-formula-advertised blogging hosts (Blogger, WordPress, Livejournal).

-here) so that one of the little dears can rival that ugly fucker they put at the end of their adverts.
+Cow & Gate encourage mothers to send in videos of their babies (here) so that one of the little dears can rival that ugly fucker they put at the end of their adverts.
 You know the one.

 And while you’re at it, they want you to send in photos too (here).